210524training/p2-g3-back-end/README.md

 ## Project Description

 This is the backend setup for the Chatapredu application.
 This connects the frontend of our application to DynamoDB for storing chat and forum discussion data.
 Using Cognito and Amplify we are storing and authenticating user information for user accounts.
-This backend handles the main CRUD opertations of the application to store and edit data stored in the database system.
+This backend handles the main CRUD operations of the application to store and edit data stored in the database system.

 ## Technologies Used
 * JavaScript/TypeScript